corda/corda/docs/source/tutorial-cordapp.rst

 .. contents::

-The example CorDapp allows nodes to agree IOUs with each other.
-Nodes will always agree to the creation of a new IOU
+The example CorDapp allows nodes to agree IOUs with each other, as long as they obey the following contract rules:
-if:

-* Its value is strictly positive
+* The IOU's value is strictly positive
-* The node is not trying to issue the IOU to itself
+* A node is not trying to issue an IOU to itself

-We will deploy the CorDapp on 4 test nodes:
+We will deploy and run the CorDapp on four test nodes:

 * **NetworkMapAndNotary**, which hosts a validating notary service
 * **PartyA**